 Is My Participation Mandatory?

 Participation in MPC is optional; you are not required, as a Commuter student, to attend.
-However, we strongly encourage you to consider registering for the program.
+However, your first official WKU event, the new commuter student Welcome Program, will take place on Sunday, August 17th, and all new commuter students are expected to attend.
+Since you'll be on-campus on Sunday anyway, why not register to participate in MPC?
 MPC will be highly beneficial to you in making a successful transition to WKU.

 Vital information pertaining to your success both in and out of the college classroom will be provided to you during MPC.
 Your participation in MPC's group meetings, meals, educational sessions, and special events is mandatory if you plan to gain all you can from the program.
 As a program participant, please note that your attendance at MPC events will be tracked.